SaintAngeLs/distributed_minispace/README.md

 ## Student life activity app - Mini Space

 ## General description
-Mini Space will be a multitier application built with [.NET](https://dotnet.microsoft.com/en-us).
-Its target is to create web interface for students to browse events and sign up for them, create own activities and interact with other students.
-Application focuses on cultural, educational and social events available for academic community.
+- [ ] Will be a multitier application built with [.NET](https://dotnet.microsoft.com/en-us)
+- [ ] Targets to create web interface for students to browse events and sign up for them, create own activities and interact with other students
+- [ ] Focuses on cultural, educational and social events available for academic community

 ## Frontend
 - [ ] Created with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) - single-page web application framework being a part of the .NET ecosystem